-David R. Singh’s practice covers all aspects of complex commercial litigation in state and federal courts throughout the country.
-He was elected partner effective January 1, 2017.
+David R. Singh is a partner in Weil’s Litigation Department and his practice covers all aspects of complex commercial litigation in state and federal courts throughout the country.
 He has litigated a wide variety of disputes, including consumer class actions (including alleged violations of California's Unfair Competition Law, False Advertising Law and Consumer Legal Remedies Act), trade secret misappropriation and employee mobility disputes, breach of contract, fraud, and product liability cases, and earn out, working capital, indemnification and other post-closing M&A disputes.

 Mr. Singh is a recognized leader in Silicon Valley and the legal community, with particular contribution to the area of class actions, diversity and pro bono.
 He was recently named one of the “40 Under 40” by the Daily Journal, and a “Legal Lion” by Law360 for recent work on high profile consumer class actions.
 Mr. Singh serves as a leader in the ABA, Section of Litigation in his roles as Co-Chair, Corporate Counsel Committee, Vice-Chair of the Section's inaugural Professional Success Summit, and Member of the Host Committee for the 2016 American Bar Association Annual meeting in San Francisco.
 He is also a member of the South Asian Bar Association (SABA) Northern California Chapter, member of Weil’s firm-wide Diversity Committee, Co-founder of Weil’s Asian affinity group, leader of Weil's Class Action Task Force and editor of the Firm’s Class Action Monitor, regularly speaking and writing on significant class action issues.
 Mr. Singh previously served as Weil's Leadership Council on Legal Diversity (LCLD) Fellow in 2012, member of the Council of Urban Professionals (CUP) Leadership Board, and a Practicing Attorneys for Law Students (PALS) mentor.
 He has also been recognized as a “Pro Bono Legend,” a recognition of attorneys at Weil who have performed more than 50 hours of pro bono service for five or more consecutive years.